barebox/barebox/Documentation/user/variables.rst

 ---------------

 Some variables have special meanings and influence the behaviour of barebox.
-Most but not all of them are consolidated in the :ref:`global_device` Since it's hard to remember which variables these are and if the current barebox has support for them the :ref:`command_magicvar` command can print a list of all variables with special meaning along with a short description::
+Most but not all of them are consolidated in the :ref:`global_device`.
+Since it's hard to remember which variables these are and if the current barebox has support for them the :ref:`command_magicvar` command can print a list of all variables with special meaning along with a short description::